MecHCoDeR2023/MecHCoDeR2023/README.md

 **Current Focus**

-I'm currently focusing on becoming an aspiring DevOps professional, aiming to leverage my engineering background to drive efficiency and automation in software development and deployment processes.
+I'm currently focusing on becoming a DevOps professional, aiming to leverage my engineering background to drive efficiency and automation in software development and deployment processes.

 🎓 **Qualification**